AlerianEmperor/LuxRenderer/README.md

 - And Many More...

+Note:
-Note: Some Images are not fully rendered because these images are WIP features.
+1.Some Images are not fully rendered because these images are WIP features.

-The source code is not properly clean up due to the lack of time.
+2.The source code is not properly clean up due to the lack of time.

 # Gallery
 ![1_Class_sun_realistic_1 0_0 2_0 2_blur_0 01_Medium_2_0 036_sigma_s_Metal_Chair_Cr_Big_16_9](https://user-images.githubusercontent.com/93391908/161089555-053aa755-a3ab-4bc7-819d-f849de84deb3.png)